genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/03_authorisation-overview.md

   <!-- additional entities would go here-->
 </dynamicPermissions>
 ```
-- The reference ```POSITION.COUNTERPARTY_ID``` in the previous auth snippet refers to the COUNTERPARTY_ID field from the POSITION object that is supplied as a parameter to the resource request.
+- The reference ```POSITION.COUNTERPARTY_ID``` in the auth snippet above refers to the COUNTERPARTY_ID field from the POSITION object that is supplied as a parameter to the resource request.
-This value is used as a key into a specific AuthCache, identified by entity name, in this example "ENTITY_VISIBILITY"
+This value is used as a key into a specific AuthCache, identified by entity name.
+In this example, that is "ENTITY_VISIBILITY"

-- Each AuthCache will map Entity Id (in our example COUNTERPARTY_ID from the POSITION objet)  to Set of users.
+- Each AuthCache will map Entity Id (in our example, COUNTERPARTY_ID from the POSITION object) to a Set of users.

-## Generic Permissions
+## Generic permissions

-'Generic Permissions' is a term used to name the optional permissions' configuration that is available for a Genesis application that is included as part of the Genesis Auth Module.
+'Generic permissions' is a term used to name the optional permissions configuration that is available for a Genesis application; this is included as part of the Genesis Auth Module.

-To fully activate 'Generic Permissions' you need to provide these values in your system definition before you run `genesisInstall`.
+To fully activate 'Generic Permissions', you need to add the following values to your [system definition file](/creating-applications/configure-runtime/system-definitions/) before you run `genesisInstall`.
 These values specify which table column will be used to associate users to entities for fine-grained row permissions.